Vanessa Trump's High School Sweetheart Was in a Violent Gang, Alleges She Helped Him Deliver Weed

 A former member of the violent street gang the Latin Kings claims in a bombshell interview that he was Vanessa Trump‘s “first love” in high school — and that she allegedly helped him deliver marijuana, drove him to gang meetings, and visited him in prison before eventually leaving him for Leonardo DiCaprio.

-Valentin Rivera opened up about his rough and rocky past with Vanessa in a new interview with the New York Post‘s Page Six amid the former model’s highly publicized split from President Trump‘s eldest son, Donald Trump Jr.
+Valentin Rivera opened up about his rough and rocky past with Vanessa, now 40, in a new interview with the New York Post‘s Page Six amid the former model’s highly publicized split from President Trump‘s eldest son, Donald Trump Jr.

 Rivera alleged to the outlet that while Vanessa (then Vanessa Haydon) was in high school at the elite Upper West Side Dwight prep school, she drove her then-boyfriend to gang meetings on the weekends and helped him deliver weed to friends in her stepfather’s convertible — which allegedly had an illegal gun in the trunk.